Colombia's Santos recovering from successful cancer surgery

 A peace deal would help secure Santos a place in history and allow him to build on the economic and security advances that began under former President Alvaro Uribe a decade ago.

-Colombia, a nation of about 46 million people, has attracted record foreign direct investment over the last few years as a U.S.-backed military offensive against drug traffickers and FARC rebels improved business confidence.
+Colombia, a nation of about 46 million, has attracted record foreign direct investment over the last few years as a U.S.-backed military offensive against drug traffickers and FARC rebels improved business confidence.

 "Thanks to the (Patron Saint) of Miracles for the operation's result.
 Today, more than ever, we need the president," Vice President Angelino Garzon, who had a stroke earlier this year, said via Twitter.

-Santos received messages from Israel's and Britain's prime ministers wishing him well, and was visited by Colombia's defence and foreign ministers after the operation.

-Colombia's leader joined several other Latin American heads of state who have battled cancer in recent years.
+Santos joined several other Latin American leaders who have battled cancer in recent years.

 Venezuela's Hugo Chavez, who is seeking re-election on Sunday, has undergone three operations for tumours since mid-2011.